skyeBreach/breachly/README.md

 ## Installation

-As BreachTaskOps is still early in development it has a limited number of installation options, we intend to improve this later in its life cycle.
+As BreachOps-Task is still early in development it has a limited number of installation options, we intend to improve this later in its life cycle.

-BreachTaskOps can currently be installed via the following methods:
+BreachOps-Task can currently be installed via the following methods:

 ### Cargo